carsten-langer/paper-computer/README.md

 By convention the execution of a program starts at its lowest line number.
 Empty programs can be created, but cannot be executed.

-Execution is fully _functional_ using tailrec so that no stack overflow occurs.
+Execution is safe from stack overflows but may not end if you have an unconditional loop in your paper-computer program.

 ### Command Enhancements
 This implementation of the paper-computer adds 2 commands for convenience: